becamorin20/Group-16/docs/final.md

 We do this by modifying our middle dynamic BF, _p5_, to add a constant $$0.5$$ if a wall is in it's region.
 This means that the possible values for this BF are $${0,0.5,1,1.5,2,2.5,3,3.5}$$, instead of $${0,1,2,3}$$.

+These modifications give our agent an further advantage by letting him know if he is getting too close to wall and boxing himself in

 <br><br>

 #### 9 Tile Stationary Basis Functions
 We will now examine some the stationary BFs we used.
 The stationary basis functions only keep track of the agent's position.
 They do not keep track of zombies.
 All of our stationary BFs are taken from Sutton and Barto's _Reinforcement Learning: An Introduction_, chapter 8.

+An advantage of these BFs is that "the overall number of features that are present at one time is strictly controlled and independent of the input state" (Sutton and Barto).
+A disadvantage is that they do not let the agent know precisely where he is, only the general region.
+See the image below:

 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/basis_stationary1.png" width="350"></div>
 **Figure 3**: Image of 9 tile stationary basis functions.
 If the agent is in the region of a particular BF, it returns 1, otherwise 0.

 <br><br>

 #### 9 Coarse Stationary Basis Functions
+These BFs are very similar to the stationary tile BFs.
+They both have essentially the same advantages and disadvantages.
+One further advantage the coarse circular BFs may have is that they overlap, which can possibly let the agent know more precisely where he/she is.
+See the image below:

 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/basis_stationary2.png" width="350"></div>
 **Figure 4**: Image of 9 coarse circular stationary basis functions.
 If the agent is in the region of a particular BF, it returns 1, otherwise 0.
 The radius of each circle is 2.5 unit blocks.